smangam/ruby/README.md

 Download all the files.
 To start the menu-driven interface for APG, edit the location of the module Execute the script smapg.rb

+# Script to manage disk management on Linux
+Download the module files (didatacommon)
+Execute the script sm_diskmgmt.rb for a menu-driven interface to manage disk/LVM on your host